Is Your Company’s Resilience Battery on Empty? Five Steps to Recharge

 The early warning signs of eroding resilience and what to do about it

-The first step is to determine whether your organization has a weak resilience battery.
-The good news is that most existing psychometric assessments can provide a relatively accurate snapshot of individual and organizational resilience.
+The first step is to determine whether your organisation has a weak resilience battery.
+The good news is that most existing psychometric assessments can provide a relatively accurate snapshot of individual and organisational resilience.
 These assessments can be applied in a variety of seminal career moments: onboarding, promotions and leadership opportunities, expat assignments and priority project assignment.

-On a more ongoing basis, however, there are a number of things organizations should look for and address on an urgent basis to recharge the resilience batteries of their employees:
+On a more ongoing basis, however, there are a number of things organisations should look for and address on an urgent basis to recharge the resilience batteries of their employees:

 1. Get feedback.
 Simply put, you won’t know if there is a problem if you don’t ask people how they are holding up.
 Engagement surveys can be an important early warning system for a resilience deficit.
 However, there are other psychometric instruments—like the Connor-Davidson Resilience Scale—which can specifically measure the individual resilience of an employee group.